morganross/docstosaurus/README.md

   Bullet Points, Numbers, Letters, Roman Numbers, Tabs, spaces, or indent.

+node = a line in the list
+leaf = file = a node with no children brach = direictoy = folder

 ___for docusaorus you can have internal links for indivual pages, a table of contents for that file will be generated on the top right and the **internal links can be nested!** we love nests! use markdown syntax for h1 and h2 headers